mmin18/LayoutCast/README.md

 - Provide a AndroidStudio plugin to click and cast.

-- Easy to setup, only add two lines of code.
+- Easy to setup, only add few lines of code.

 NOTICE: LayoutCast only support Mac now.